victoryosiobe/kingchop/README.md

 const chopper = new Kingchop({...});
 ```

-The object can take in multiple options, or settings.
+The object can take in multiple options.

 ```node.js
 //after importing or requiring Kingchop, and preparing your string